Key Accomplishments Marching Towards the Future

 • Helped create the Disaster Alliance to get disaster relief aid out into the community.
 Managed through local nonprofits, the Disaster Alliance will be able to quickly stand up recovery funds that can raise money to offer grants for emergency financial aid, home repairs and other resources to support families recovering from disasters in Harris County.
 After Hurricane Beryl, the Disaster Alliance helped raise $5.2 million from nonprofits, businesses and private donors for the community.

-• Constructed hundreds of new flood control projects using funding from the 2018 bond that helped improve Harris County’s resiliency by investing in initiatives like channel improvements, stormwater detention basins, floodplain land acquisition and local drainage enhancements.
-One example, Brays Bayou – a large-scale flood infrastructure and mitigation project has removed nearly 15,000 homes and structures from the 100-year floodplain,
+• Constructed new flood control projects that helped improve Harris County’s resiliency by investing in initiatives like channel improvements, stormwater detention basins, floodplain land acquisition and local drainage enhancements.
+One example, Brays Bayou – a large-scale flood infrastructure and mitigation project has removed nearly 15,000 homes and structures from the 100-year floodplain.

 • Passed the most stringent flood detention requirements possible so that new development doesn’t flood people downstream.
-Additionally, the County has streamlined the enforcement of floodplain regulations by allowing the County Attorney’s office to pursue violators of floodplain regulations without Court approval.
 All 34 cities in Harris County are now required to adopt stricter rules before they can receive funding from the flood bond.
+1

 • Improved information access during disasters by revamping ReadyHarris.org, the County’s flagship tool to inform residents on what to do before, during, and after disasters.
-The new site now includes user-friendly information on how residents can prepare for events and real-time alerts and information - like a live air monitoring map when needed -on what is happening to protect residents.
+The new site now includes user-friendly information on how residents can prepare for events, as well as real-time alerts and information (like a live air monitoring map when needed) on what is happening to protect residents.

 • Provided critical relief during COVID-19: